OscarHo1999/MKEL1123-Advanced-Microprocessor-System/README.md

 The trained model in our study uses the MNIST dataset to construct a digit recognition system.
 We must train the model into our board by utilizing the pre-trained model.
 To make sure the board has adequate flash to support the model, we must examine the model before we can begin training it.

 ![image](https://github.com/OscarHo1999/MKEL1123-Advanced-Microprocessor-System/assets/67437888/c42811b5-39d3-47dd-b8c2-cd4d086ee440)
 We have validated the model to make sure it can be used in the board by connecting the board to the laptop.

+Following the necessary computation and forecast, the outcome will be displayed via the LED (PA5).
+Following the simulation, the LED is on when digit "1" is utilized as the input.
+After the simulation, the LED will blink twice using digit "2" as the input.

 ## Demo
 https://www.youtube.com/watch?v=o2ZYKW1QUFc